kamalpluto/Who-Visited-Your-Facebook-Page/README.md

 STEPS:

-0) Copy my javascript code available here - https://goo.gl/GU2eJM.
+0) Copy my javascript code available here.
 1) Open facebook website in your computer.
 2) Sign into your account.
 3) Press F12 on your keyboard.